Joey Wendle Player Props: Marlins vs. Royals

-The Miami Marlins, including Joey Wendle and his .522 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher Carlos Hernandez and the Kansas City Royals at LoanDepot park, Monday at 6:40 PM ET.
+The Miami Marlins, including Joey Wendle (.375 batting average in his past 10 games), take on starter Zack Greinke and the Kansas City Royals at LoanDepot park, Tuesday at 6:40 PM ET.

-In his most recent game, he went 1-for-4 with a double against the Athletics.
+He strung together two hits (going 2-for-4 with a double) in his most recent game against the Royals.

 Joey Wendle Game Info & Props vs. the Royals